eBay/tsv-utils/docs/comparative-benchmarks-2018.md

 ## TSV Utilities performance improvements post the March 2017 Study

 eBay's TSV Utilities became materially faster between the March 2017 and April 2018 studies.
 The tables below show these changes.
-The pre-built binary for release v1.1.11 was used as a proxy for the March 2017 versions. v1.1.11 was released after the March 2017 study, but is largely unchanged.
+The prebuilt binary for release v1.1.11 was used as a proxy for the March 2017 versions. v1.1.11 was released after the March 2017 study, but is largely unchanged.

 | Benchmark | MacOS<br>March 2017<br>(v1.1.11) | MacOS<br>April 2018<br>(v1.1.19) | MacOS<br>Delta | Linux<br>March 2017<br>(v1.1.11) | Linux<br>April 2018<br>(v1.1.19) | Linux<br>Delta |
 | ----------------------------- | -------: | -------: | -------: | -------: | -------: | -------: |